attester/attester-launcher/README.md

 ### $process

 The `$process` launcher allows to start a browser by executing a process specified in the `command` property.
-The URL the browser should connect to is appended at the end of the arguments specified in `commandArgs`.
+The URL the browser should connect to is appended at the end of the arguments specified in `commandArgs` if it is not specified anywhere else in the command line (through `${ATTESTER-URL}`).
 The process is killed when the browser should stop.
 Note that, on Windows, as stated in the [Node.js documentation](https://nodejs.org/api/process.html#process_signal_events), killing the process means terminating it without notification.

 * `command` Path to the executable file to start.
+This parameter can contain variables (cf the corresponding section below).

 * `commandArgs` Array of string arguments to pass to the executable.
 Defaults to an empty array.
-The URL the browser should connect to is appended as the last parameter.
+The URL the browser should connect to is appended as the last parameter if it is not specified anywhere else in the command line (through `${ATTESTER-URL}`).
+This parameter can contain variables (cf the corresponding section below).

 ### $phantomjs

 The `$phantomjs` launcher allows to easily start [PhantomJS](http://phantomjs.org/), with a control script adapted to *attester*.
 It internally relies on the `$process` launcher to start *PhantomJS*.

 * `phantomjsPath` Path to the phantomjs executable.
 Defaults to the value of the `PHANTOMJS_PATH` environment variable if it is available, or the `"phantomjs"` string otherwise (which means phantomjs should be in the path).
+This parameter can contain variables (cf the corresponding section below).

 * `phantomjsArgs` Array of string arguments to pass to the phantomjs executable.
 Defaults to an empty array.
+This parameter can contain variables (cf the corresponding section below).

 * `scriptArgs` Arguments to the phantomjs control script.
 Defaults to an empty array.
     * The `--local-console` argument can be used to display logs (calls to `console.log`, `console.error`...) locally before sending them to the attester server.
 If this argument is not used, those logs are only sent to the attester server.